DiceDB/alloy/README.md

 > [!NOTE]
 > Please go through the README of each package/app to understand how to run and develop them.
 The READMEs are located in the respective package/app directories.
 The information below is a quick reference to get you started common for all packages/apps.

+## Develop

+Please refer to the README of the specific app that you want to develop and contribute to.
+You can find them under the `apps` directory.

 ## Build

 To build all apps and packages, run the following command: